 Norwegian cod fisheries are certified by the Marine Stewardship Council (MSC).
 The MSC is an international non-profit organisation that promotes sustainable fishing standards and practices.
 MSC certification, depicted by a blue label on seafood products in the shops, represents the gold standard for best practice in the fishing industry.

 Only 10% of the world’s fisheries carry MSC Marine Fisheries Standard certification.

 Moreover, the MSC Chain of Custody Standard, a traceability and segregation standard, that applies to the full supply chain from a certified fishery to final sale ensures the MSC blue label is only displayed on products genuinely sourced by their standards.
 The Pharma Marine production facility has this MSC Chain of Custody Standard certification and includes innovative, modern technology that allows an extensive purification process of the finished products they manufacture.
 From March 2017, Eqology is MSC certified as well.
 By these means, our customers can rest assured that the omega-3 in our EQ Pure Arctic Oil is of the highest quality, sourced and processed to the highest standards of sustainability.

-Residual raw material from cod has been an important source of omega-3 for centuries.
+Residual raw material from cod has been a vital source of omega-3 for centuries.
 Cod fishing and the manufacturing of cod-based products played a significant role in the economic development of Norway.
 This nutritious and easily stored dried fish could sustain seafarers for months at a time.
-The white gold, as many called it, made salted clip fish and cod liver oil a trading commodity during the Viking period – something to be exchanged for finer goods such as wine.
+The white gold, as many called it, made salted clip fish and cod liver oil a trading commodity during the Viking period – something to be exchanged for more exceptional goods such as wine.

 source of omega-3 fatty acids.